Subham-hyna/LMS_CLIENT/README.md

    npm run dev

 ## Configuration
-- **API URL:** Ensure the api_url in the src/redux/store file points to your backend server API.
-Infact it is linked to the cloud uploaded API but for the development purpose it is suggested to run the backend in the localhost (https://github.com/Subham-hyna/LMS_SERVER)
+- **API URL:** Ensure the api_url in the src/redux/store file points to your backend server API (i.e https://github.com/Subham-hyna/LMS_SERVER)

 ## Usage
 Once the development server is running, you can access the application at http://localhost:5173.